cooliotonyio/Typography-Decal/info.md

 #### Collaboration Policy

 Students are expected to produce their own work.
-Projects are individual work.
-However collaboration is encouraged, as constructive critisim is the best method to improve and refine design abilities.
+Projects are individual and not group-based.
+However collaboration is encouraged, as constructive criticism is the best method to improve and refine design abilities.

+Acceptable examples of collaboration include:

+* discussing design elements with other students
-Acceptable examples of collaboration include: discussing design elements, presenting work for feedback, searching online for generic templating and inspiration, providing feedback for another student's work.
+* presenting work to another student for feedback
+* searching online for generic templating and inspiration
+* providing constructive criticism for another student's work

-Unacceptable examples of collaboration include: simply copying visual identities found online, incorporating significant design elements from other students.
+Unacceptable examples of collaboration include:

+* simply copying visual identities found online
+* incorporating significant design elements from other students
+* having another person design portions of the project

 Unacceptable forms of collaboration and/or plagiarism fall under academic dishonesty, and students will recieve no credit for the project.